Ryan J-W Smith, MA Law (Dist)

 In sonnet 501, Smith sums up his spiritual journey so far:

-Nearly nine years and over 1,250 sonnets later he is still learning, sharing, and testing himself, as he surpasses a total now of more than 1,750 sonnets.
+Over a decade later and he is still learning about, sharing, and challenging himself, as he surpasses a total now of more than 2,000 sonnets.

 Here are two more of Smith's sonnets for you to muse over, fused with some of his photography.

 Smith's poetry has been heard many a time and oft on radio over the years - and in particular Ryan has been a regular feature on BBC Radio.